Sas1997/SAMA/README.md

 Proprietary tools like HOMER Pro and HOMER Grid are closed-source and license-restricted.
 SAMA was built to remove that barrier:

-- **Free and open-source** — GPL-3.0, forever
+- **Free and open-source**: GPL-3.0, forever
-- **Transparent algorithms** — read, modify, and extend every line
+- **Transparent algorithms**: read, modify, and extend every line
-- **Validated** — cross-validated against HOMER Pro across multiple U.S. climate zones
+- **Validated**: cross-validated against HOMER Pro across multiple U.S. climate zones
-- **No cost barriers** — designed for researchers, students, and resource-constrained institutions worldwide
+- **No cost barriers**: designed for researchers, students, and resource-constrained institutions worldwide

 ---